BEAST-Fitting/beast/docs/workflow.rst

 This assumes that the ASTs do not have a strong dependence on source density.
 This could be a good approximation if the source density does not change much over the observation area or is low everywhere.
-The '0 0' arguements are dummy values.
+The '0 0' arguments are dummy values.

   .. code:: shell